kiddiRU/Verk1_H1/githubManual/githubmanual.md

 <img alt="adding step 1" src="github_desktop_images/c_adding1.png" width="50%">

-* You only need to select the files you want to add
+* You only need to select the files you want to add and they will be added to your staging area

 <img alt="adding step 2" src="github_desktop_images/c_adding2.png" width="50%">